Zechariah 1:18-19

 The Four Horns and the Four Smiths

-20 Then the LORD showed me four smiths.
+Zech.
+1:18 And I lifted my eyes and saw, and behold, four horns!
+19 And I said to the angel who talked with me, “What are these?”
+And he answered me, “These are the horns which have scattered Judah, Israel, and Jerusalem.”20 Then the LORD showed me four smiths.
 21 And I said, “What are these coming to do?”
 He answered, “These are the horns which scattered Judah, so that no man raised his head; and these have come to terrify them, to cast down the horns of the nations who lifted up their horn against the land of Judah to scatter it.”

 Horns in Scripture are symbolic of kings and kingdoms [Psa.
 132:17, 148:14; Dan.
 7:8, 21; Amos 6:13].
 We here in North America have only faint memories of king or queens and their pomp and circumstances.
 We have no common knowledge of crowns and diadems.
 Our schools and institutions do not teach of royalty or potentates, or their need to display power.
-This is what crowns are, a display of power and wealth.
-Crowns are simply stylized representations of horns, and for the forging of these crowns very talented craftsmen or smiths are needed.
+This is what crowns are: a display of power and wealth.
+Crowns are stylized representations of horns, and for the forging of these crowns, very talented craftsmen or smiths are needed.

 • Assyria is a rod of My anger [ Isa 10:5].

-• Nebuchadnezzar is the LORD’S servant [Jer.
+• Nebuchadnezzar is the LORD’s servant [Jer.
 25: 9].

 • Cyrus is His shepherd, [Isa 44:28] and His anointed to subdue nations [Isa 45:1]

-What ever the ultimate answer turns out to be, according to Zechariah 1:15, the Lord says these nations had furthered the disaster, perhaps going beyond the proscribed limits of Israel’s punishment.
+Whatever the ultimate answer turns out to be, according to Zechariah 1:15, the Lord says these nations had furthered the disaster, perhaps going beyond the proscribed limits of Israel’s punishment.

 The Jews had not kept the covenant.
 They had not kept His commandments, they had spurned His ordinances, and they had worshiped other gods [Lev.
 26:14 -15].
 One empire after another was sent to rule over them.
-For this they were left without a sovereign nation for 2520 years.
-Some how in all of this the church has not taken the lesson to heart.
+For this, they were left without a sovereign nation for 2520 years.
+Somehow, in all of this, the church has not taken the lesson to heart.
 Believers go on about their faith as if they will be immune from this same kind of wrath.

-The truth is Messiah is not returning to save His people, He is returning to discipline His people.
+The truth is Messiah is not returning to save His people; He is returning to discipline His people.
 Like the Jews before us, we have not kept His commandments.
-It’s not wait till your father gets home, it is, wait till the Master gets home Luke 12:41-48.
+It’s not wait till your father gets home, it is wait till the Master gets home, Luke 12:41-48.

 Leave a Reply